 - National Science Foundation (SBR-9707742, SBR-9317631, SES-9209410, SES-9009379,SES-8808361, SES-8341310, SES-8207580, and SOC77-08885)

 Scope of Study

-Subject Terms: candidates, Clinton Administration (1993-2001), congressional elections, economic conditions, domestic policy, foreign policy, government performance, immigration policy, media coverage, national elections, political affiliation, political attitudes, political campaigns, political efficacy, political issues, political knowledge, political participation, political partisanship, presidential elections, public approval, public opinion, public policy, racial attitudes, social issues, social networks, social values, social welfare, trust (psychology), trust in government, voter expectations, voter history, voting behavior
+Subject Terms: candidates, Clinton Administration (1993-2001), congressional elections, domestic policy, economic conditions, foreign policy, government performance, immigration policy, media coverage, national elections, political affiliation, political attitudes, political awareness, political campaigns, political efficacy, political issues, political participation, political partisanship, presidential elections, public approval, public opinion, public policy, racial attitudes, social issues, social networks, social values, social welfare, trust (psychology), trust in government, voter expectations, voter history, voting behavior